First Time Blogging WordPress Security post talks about the importance of setting up good security in your site with different plugins and more.

 Security is something you cannot take lightly and forget, you must be vigilant and make sure your site is secured at all times.
 To prevent your site from being hacked you must put in place different methods that can prevent this from happening.
 The following instructions provides a list of security plugins, services and techniques to help you achieve this.

 Photo by woodsy from Rgbstock website.

 First Time Blogging WordPress Security Steps

-I have included a few plugins to help you secure your site.
-One that I highly recommend is All In One WP Security & Firewall.
-This is one of the first plugin I set up in all my websites and projects.
+I have included a few plugins below to help you get started.
+A security plugin that I highly recommend is All In One WP Security & Firewall.
+This is one of the first plugin I install and set up in all my websites.

 Recommended Security Plugins: